D. W. Daniel High School

 D. W. Daniel High School (or Daniel High School) is a comprehensive public high school serving students in grades nine through twelve in unincorporated Pickens County, South Carolina, with a Central postal address.
 Besides Central, it also serves Clemson and Six Mile.
 It is one of the four high schools administered by the School District of Pickens County (SDPC) (or Pickens 01).
 The Daniel Lions football team is a multiple-time 3A state champion in the SCHSL.

+Its attendance boundary includes Central, the City of Clemson, and Clemson University.

 History

 D. W. Daniel High School was named for educator David Wistar Daniel (1867–1961), who taught in public schools for nine years and then taught English for 49 years at Clemson College and eventually served as the Dean of the School of Arts and Sciences there.

 Daniel High was established in 1955 to consolidate three rural high schools: Central, Clemson and Six Mile.
 Hence arose the school's motto of E Tribus Unum (Latin: one, out of three).

 A new school building replaced the old one in 2012.
 It was built on the property that had the old building.
 On June 14 of that year, after the end of the school term, the previous facility was razed.